 The oat flour in the smash cake recipe is made from finely grinding rolled oats in a food processor or blender.
 You can buy oat flour if you’d like to skip a step.
 And if you need the cake to be gluten-free, simply buy certified gluten-free oats.
-You can use whole wheat flour if you prefer, though it’s very moist and delicious with the oat flour!
+You can try making this with whole wheat flour if you prefer—though check for doneness closer to 12-14 minutes and stir very gently to avoid overworking the batter—though it’s very moist and delicious with the oat flour!

 Can I make this birthday cake ahead of time?